 As you can see, there is no right or wrong way to care for yourself.
 Ultimately, only you know what you need and only you can make self-care a priority.
 Your mother may buy you a gift certificate for a massage or your best friend may offer to babysit so that you and your spouse can enjoy a date night but you, and only, can make this happen.

 You have probably been putting your needs on the back-burner for a while.
 Be honest, how long has this been going on?
 What’s preventing you from taking better care of yourself?
 Is it guilt?
+Is it depression?
 It is feelings of unworthiness?
-It is poor judgment or negative chatter in your head?
+It is anxiety or negative chatter in your head?
 Is it an unhealthy perspective on the importance of productivity and achievement?
 The truth is that if you are not taking good care of yourself, you absolutely cannot take good care of anyone else.
 If you have people (or pets!) who depend on you, you owe it to them to take better care of yourself.
 When are you are feeling refreshed, reenergized, and joyful you are in a much better state to give lovingly to others.

 Take a minute to write down a few ideas for your self-care routine.
 What would you love to do if you found yourself with 15 minutes extra tomorrow morning?
 What would you love to do if an entire day opened up or imagine a whole weekend without any plans?
 Write down some ideas so that next time you find yourself with an unexpected opening in your schedule, you will know exactly what to do!